KeyboardKit/website/_includes/kankoda/licenses/terms.md

 ### License Validation

-Standard licenses are validated using network requests.
-The SDK can handle temporary connectivity loss, but requires regular connectivity for the license to be properly validated.
+Standard licenses are validated with network requests, which requires Full Access.
+The SDK handles temporary connectivity loss, but requires regular connectivity licenses to be properly validated.

-Yearly Gold & custom licenses are encoded into the binary product and validated on-device, without the need for network-based validation.
+Yearly Gold & custom licenses are encoded into the binary product and validated on-device, without the need for network-based validation or Full Access.

 ### License Expiration